 Tuble 1.
-Supervision mo Underlying The focus of the internship is on learning and professional orientation; the programme translates this principle nto 'experiencing': the student finding out about the practice of the profession.
+Supervisi on model jor the internship.
+Underlying The focus of the internship is on learning and professional orientation; the programme translates this into principle 'experiencing': the student finding out about the practice of the profession.
 The third-year internship also serves as preparation for the graduation internship.
-Focus of To support the learning process, in terms of both content and process, with both student and supervision programme playing a proactive role.
-Substance of Supervising lecturer has contact with the student: ideally 4-6 times supervision • At a minimum, this contact consists of: A visit by the supervising lecturer (once) Feedback on the project plan (and adjustment of the project if necessary) Feedback on interim products during formal sessions Feedback on the process • Other feedback at the request of the student, with the supervisor checking that the feedback requests are appropriate, and are not detrimental to the student's independence.
+Focus of To support the learning process, in terms of both content and process, with both student and programme supervision playing a proactive role.
+Substance of Supervising lecturer has contact with the student: ideally 4-6 times supervision At a minimum, this contact consists of: • A visit by the supervising lecturer (once) • Feedback on the project plan (and adjustment of the project if necessary) Feedback on interim products during formal sessions • Feedback on the process • Other feedback at the request of the student, with the supervisor checking that the feedback requests are appropriate, and are not detrimental to the student's independence.